 - Read and accept the Microsoft license agreement.
 Click Next to proceed.

-- Install product updates and click Next.
+- Choose to install product updates and click Next.

 - Provide the following information on the Feature Selection panel when it opens: